vikoverofc/SwimHubROBLOX2.0/FAQ/Server FAQ/how to get staff.md

-hello if you'd like to apply join our discord server and do the following below!
+Hello!
+If you'd like to apply join our discord server and do the following below!
 # Swimhub staff app!
-things to know before applying.
+Things to know before applying:

 - *1. you must be active*
 - *2. you must not have a toxic behavior*